-Debt financing and equity financing are the two primary forms of attaining capital.
-If you’re considering debt financing, it’s important to know what it is, how it works and the different options that are available to you.
+Debt financing and equity financing are the two primary forms of obtaining capital.
+If you’re considering debt financing, it’s important to know what it is, how it works, and the different financing options available to you as a borrower.

-In a traditional sense, debt financing involves a business selling bonds, bills or notes to individual or institutional investors in return for capital.
+In a traditional sense, debt financing involves a business selling bonds, bills, or notes to individual or institutional investors in return for debt capital.
 In return, the investors become creditors to the business and can expect to receive payment based on the debt financing agreement.

 Depending on the type of loan, how you access the capital provided and the repayment terms can vary.

 Debt financing as a small business likely won’t involve selling bonds to investors.
 So instead, we’ll focus more on the less traditional method.

 With this form of debt financing, you typically start by determining your needs as a borrower.
 For example, you may need access to ongoing working capital, cash to purchase a vehicle or other equipment, or a large investment to do a number of things.

 Understanding how much money you need and what loan term you would like can help you determine which type of debt financing will work best for you.

 There are three primary categories of business financing to consider:

 - Installment loans: These small business loans have a set repayment term and monthly payment.
 You’ll receive a lump-sum payment from the finance company upfront, then you’ll pay back the debt over a period of time, usually with equal monthly installments.
 Terms loans, equipment financing, and SBA loans are common examples, and they may be secured or unsecured loans.
 Many installment loans offer long-term debt financing, with terms of 2 to 25 years available.